simon19011/Music-Crossfade/README.md

 # Music-Crossfade

-Music Crossfade is an application used for queuing and playing music and videos natively in your browser.
+Music Crossfade is an application used for queuing and playing songs/videos natively in your browser.
 It's main purpose is to fade from the current song to the next queued or played song.

 ## Adding Songs
-This application is able to have users drop in their own local files (mp3, mp4, wav, etc.)
+Local files such as mp3, mp4, wav, etc. can be uploaded directly.
+Youtube URL links can be pasted in the "YouTube Search" tab and added to queue.
+All songs and videos can be downloaded and saved to "Library" on your local computer, stored on the browser (actual files cannot be directly accessed).
+Currently, YouTube videos cannot be saved to the "Library".